 Thank you for visiting my website and for your interest in my Ukuleles.

-My name is Dave Sigman, and I build custom Ukuleles in Little River, on the beautiful Mendocino Coast of Northern California.
+My name is Dave Sigman, and I build custom Ukuleles in Honaunau on the Big Island of Hawaii.

 I have always been passionate about working with wood, and have been a professional woodworker for over 40 years.
 My woodworking skills have progressed from finish carpentry, doors and cabinetry, furniture building, complex joinery, jewelry making, marquetry and inlay, and have come full circle to lutherie.
 Making finely crafted ukuleles is the culmination of my art and craft.